 Hiking poles are important to me for multiple reasons.
 They are definitely a multi-use gear item.

-The hiking poles have other uses also.
-They are my tent poles, water crossing poles, black bear fighting poles, Snicker stealing raccoon whacking sticks, etc. They are a critical item.
+- They are my tent poles, water crossing poles, black bear fighting poles, Snicker stealing raccoon whacking sticks, etc. They are a critical item.

 Alpine Carbon Cork Review – Final Choice